BeRo1985/pasvulkan/docs/renderer_design.md

 This pass determines the visibility of the remaining objects (potential *occludees*) that were not rendered in the initial Z-prepass.

 1.  **Prepare Occludee List:** Identify the objects whose visibility needs testing.
 This usually involves objects that passed view-frustum culling.
-For each object, its bounding volume (e.g., an axis-aligned bounding box - AABB, or an oriented bounding box - OBB) is used for the test.
+For each object, its bounding sphere is used for the occlusion test.
 2.  **GPU-Based Testing:** This pass is implemented as a compute shader operating over the visible object list.
 For each potential occludee:
     * **Project Bounding Sphere:** The object's bounding sphere (center + radius) is projected analytically onto the screen (`projectSphere`), yielding a screen-space circle that conservatively bounds the projected sphere.
     * **Find Screen-Space Footprint:** The axis-aligned bounding rectangle of the screen-space circle is used as the test region.